AndreiVasilev/GeneticAlgorithm/README.md

-# Phrase Generation via Genetic Algorithm
+# Phrase Evolution via Genetic Algorithm

 This project is my first crack at object oriented programming.
-It is an implementation of a simple genetic algorithm that evolves a target phrase from complete randomness using the basic concepts of Darwinian evolution.
+It is an implementation of a simple genetic algorithm that evolves a target phrase from complete randomness using the basic concepts of evolution: survival of the fittess and random mutation.

 <h2>The Algorithm In Action</h2>
 <p align="left">